wcaarls/puc16/README.md

 # Instruction set architecture

-This very simple processor is a Harvard design, with 17-bit instructions and 8-bit data values.
-Both instruction and data memories have 256 addresses.
+This very simple processor is a Von Neumann design, with 16-bit instructions and 16-bit data words.
+It does not support byte addressing.

 ## Registers